azmd801/MNIST-Project/README.md

-n this project, a comprehensive machine learning system is developed using Python to predict handwritten digits using the MNIST dataset.
+In this project, a comprehensive machine learning system is developed using Python to predict handwritten digits using the MNIST dataset.

 The code is designed with modularity in mind, ensuring easy maintainability and packaging.